canonical/platform-engineering-docs/documentation/contribute-to-docs.md

 #### Converting from reStructuredText to Markdown

-TODO: Add text here about this!
-It's easy!
-Be sure to check everything!
+If your improvement to the documentation includes converting the document from reStructuredText to MyST, make sure you convert all formatting (links, directives, code, etc.) to MyST.
+Build and render the site by running `make run` to check that you didn't miss anything.

 ### Add a new document

 Choose the most appropriate location for the document.
-For instance, this demostration document was chosen to live under the `documentation` directory since that's the most relevant place for this information.
+For instance, this demonstration document was chosen to live under the `documentation` directory since that's the most relevant place for this information.

 Choose a descriptive and concise name for your document.
 You will need this name when you add the document to the appropriate table of contents in the directory's `index` file.

-You must add your document to the table of contents!
+You must add your document to the table of contents of the `index` page in the directory where your document will live!

 ## Preview and test